 The Defining Features of Smallmouth Bass

 Smallmouth bass is also an eager fish that eats everything on the menu.
 Their typical diet consists of insects, smaller fish, crayfish, and other aquatic animals.
-That’s why anglers use spinnerbaits, crankbaits, jerk baits, and buzz baits to catch this hungry fish.
+That’s why anglers use spinnerbaits, crankbaits, jerk baits, buzz baits, as well as finesse tactics like ned rigs and vibrating jigs to catch this hungry fish, especially in clear and calm waters.
+Smallmouth bass fight harder than largemouth bass, and many anglers consider the smallmouth bass fight to be more intense pound-for-pound.

 The Defining Features of Largemouth Bass

-You can also see the difference between largemouth and smallmouth bass in the largemouth’s jaw, sometimes extending even behind the eyes.
+You can also see the difference between largemouth and smallmouth bass in the largemouth’s upper jaw, which extends past the eye—a key identifying feature that helps anglers distinguish largemouth from other bass species.
 Largemouth bass is darker than smallmouth, and you can catch them in green, black, or brown colors with horizontal lines along the body.

 Smallmouth Bass vs Largemouth Bass: Ultimate Comparison

-As we’ve mentioned, there are some key differences between smallmouth and largemouth bass.
+As we’ve mentioned, there are some key differences between smallmouth and largemouth bass in their physical features, habitat preferences, and behavioral traits.
+The key difference lies in their mouth size, dorsal fin shape, coloration, preferred environments, and feeding techniques.
 However, they also have some essential similarities that sometimes compel them to interbreed.
-The key similarities between smallmouth and largemouth bass are
+The key similarities between smallmouth and largemouth bass are:

 Nonetheless, there are also some major differences between the features of the smallmouth vs largemouth bass size.
+Largemouth bass tend to grow larger than smallmouth bass, often reaching nearly twice the weight of their smallmouth counterparts.
 You can see the distinctions in the density of water (salt or freshwater) they prefer, their diet, and their most-active hours.
 Following are some of the main differences that can compel you to fish for one of the species or help you to recognize the species:

 What to Choose: Largemouth vs Smallmouth Bass?